New FFM: Engine configuration

 The New FFMs would be propelled by a gas turbine engine and two diesel engines in a CODAG arrangement, in order to achieve the 30 kn top speed.
 This arrangement is shared with the Mogami class, with a pair of conventional screw propellers.

 Equipment

 C4ISR system

 As the ship will be equipped with the Type 23 surface-to-air guided missile as shown below, it will be fitted with an illuminator for missile guidance to the multi-function radar, as well as an FC network, which is essentially the Japanese version of the Naval Integrated Fire Control Counter-Air (NIFC-CA).
 Since the multi-function radar is based on the OPY-2, which is originally designed for individual ship air defense, it has been suggested that it will be necessary to improve its capabilities in the future.

-The ship will be equipped with a multi-function sonar that functions both as a radar and a mine detector.
+The ship will be equipped with a multi-function sonar that functions both as a vessel and mine detector.

 Weapon systems

+Japan

-The Type 23 Ship-to-Air missile is the ship's primary air defence weapon.
+The Type 23 ship-to-air missile is the ship's primary air defence weapon.
 The ship is also equipped with the ship-board version of the Type 12 surface-to-ship missile (12SSM).
 The Type 23 missile, along with the Type 07 (07VLA) anti-submarine missiles, will be housed in a 32-cell VLS on the bow deck.

 Other equipment will be similar to that of the Mogami class.

+Australia

+On 5 August 2025, the New FFM was selected by the Royal Australian Navy.
+Rear Admiral Hughes, Head of Naval Capability RAN, commented at Indo Pacific 2025 that the Australia Mogami frigates would be equipped with the Kongsberg Naval Strike Missile instead of the Type 17 anti-ship missile.
+It will be equipped with the Mark 54 Torpedo, SeaRAM, and deploy RIM-162 ESSM in the Mk 41 VLS.

+On 11 May 2026, Raytheon was awarded a contract to provide SeaRAMs.